 You can get these from good hardware shops or department stores and some high street jewellers.

 Put the foil in the bowl and the Soda crystals onto it.
 Place the jewellery you want cleaned onto the crystals and poor hot water into the bowl.
 Watch as the preparation fizzes, in a few minutes the silver will be white.
 Rinse in clean cold water and dry.

-Whitened silver is a bright white mat finish, which we use a lot at Sian Evans.
-It is a transient finish.
-On surfaces that come into contact with other metals, abrasives, wear and tear, it will become more polished and silvery over time.
+Whitened silver is a bright white matt finish, which we use a lot at Sian Evans.
+It is a transient finish, which means it changes over time.
+On surfaces that come into contact with other metals, abrasives, wear and tear, it will become more polished and silver over time.
 Rings and bangles will polish to a shiny finish quite quickly.
 Earrings and pendants will keep their whiteness for longer.
 The white finish can tarnish to yellow or brown.

 Don't use a cream polish or polishing cloth, it will remove the dark finish and polish the silver to a shine.

 For the more experimental jewellery aficionado, you can re apply the dark finish at home by leaving your piece of jewellery overnight in a sealed container with an egg yolk.
 Equipment needed for this experiment is: A small plastic food container, an eggcup, one, preferably old egg yolk, broken and poured into the bottom of the container.
 Place your jewellery on the upturned eggcup in the container.
 Seal and leave over night.
 The egg yolk produces a sulphur compound which turns the metal a deep grey.
 This will only work on Silver.

 We can re blacken jewellery for you professionally, please ask.
 Info@sejewellery.com